ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 author:
 abstract: A brief description why and how to use Git.
 ---
+**Contents**

+* Reasons to use Git
+* Tell Git who you are
+* Create new local repository
+* Clone existing repository to local
+* Status of your Git repository
+* Stage contents
+* Commit contents
+* Branch
+* Merge

+Reasons to use Git
+---
 Git will help you doing the following things with a computer:

 <div class="grid"><div class="col-1-2 first">